1. Beware Social Engineering and Phishing Scams

-Phishing scams are a significant source of compromised CalNet credentials on campus.
-They are a form of social engineering attacks used to trick the unsuspecting user into revealing their account information.
+Phishing scams are a significant source of compromised credentials.
+These scams are a form of social engineering attacks used to trick the unsuspecting user into revealing account information.
 These scams can occur by phone, email, or text.

-Most commonly, a phishing scam is initiated by an email that has the appearance of official business, requesting that you perform an urgent action, such as logging into your account to confirm your password.
+Most commonly, a phishing scams are initiated by an email that has the appearance of official business and request that you perform an urgent action, like logging into your account.

-The email will often contain a link to a fraudulent login page, where your credentials are captured for future compromise.
-Or the link takes you to a web page where malicious code is silently installed on your system to capture your credentials.
+Sometimes emails contain links to spoofed login pages, where your credentials are captured, or they take you to a web page where malicious code is silently installed on your system.

 Dictionary attacks are a technique of breaking into an account by guessing a passphrase from the dictionary or a list of commonly used passwords.
 Also know as a "brute-force attack", passphrases that are poorly generated are the most susceptible (e.g., passphrases containing common words, pet's name, etc.).

 3. Check for Secure Sites